South Dakota

 Health Insurance Portability and Accountability Act (HIPAA)

+Healthcare providers, health plans, healthcare clearinghouses, and their business associates in South Dakota must comply with HIPAA's Privacy and Security Rules.
 South Dakota healthcare entities that comply with HIPAA's breach notification requirements satisfy the state's notification obligations under the federal compliance exemption in SDCL 22-40.

 Gramm-Leach-Bliley Act (GLBA)

-The FTC's updated Safeguards Rule, which took effect in June 2023, strengthened requirements for risk assessments, access controls, encryption, and incident response plans.
+Financial institutions in South Dakota must comply with the GLBA's Safeguards Rule.
+The FTC's updated Safeguards Rule, effective June 2023, strengthened requirements for risk assessments, access controls, encryption, and incident response plans.

 Family Educational Rights and Privacy Act (FERPA)

 Educational institutions in South Dakota that receive federal funding must comply with FERPA, which protects the privacy of student education records.
-Parents have the right to access and request corrections to their children's records, and schools generally cannot disclose personally identifiable information without consent.

 What Consumers Should Do After a Data Breach

-For identity theft recovery, the South Dakota Attorney General's office directs consumers to the Federal Trade Commission's IdentityTheft.gov resource for step-by-step recovery plans.
+For identity theft recovery, the South Dakota Attorney General's office directs consumers to the Federal Trade Commission's IdentityTheft.gov for step-by-step recovery plans.

-Comparison: South Dakota vs. States With Comprehensive Privacy Laws
+South Dakota vs. States With Comprehensive Privacy Laws

 | Feature | South Dakota | States With Comprehensive Laws (e.g., CA, VA, CO) |